 University College

-University College offers the Master of Science degree in Artificial Intelligence, the Doctor of Philosophy degree in Translational Science, and the Graduate Certificate in Data Science.
+University College offers the Master of Science degree in Artificial Intelligence, Dual Doctor of Medicine and Master of Science Degree in Artificial Intelligence, Master of Arts degree in Multidisciplinary Studies, Master of Science degree in Multidisciplinary Studies, the Doctor of Philosophy degree in Translational Science, and the Graduate Certificate in Data Science

 Master of Science Degree in Artificial Intelligence